larrykollar/Humanist/README.md

 This is where the Humanist Publishing System comes in.
 It is based on a handful of scripts and [Pandoc], the only mandatory "extra" tool in the suite.
+See the [documentation] for more information.

 Pandoc: https://pandoc.org
+documentation: docs/README.md